annpocoyo/coolscripts/README.md

  If you went to know what the scripts do you can use this table.
  Script | Description
 ------------ | -------------
 Folder Locker.bat | Lock a folder.
-makefolder.bat | Make a folder.
+Moved to its own Repository. makefolder.bat | Make a folder.
 Use the argument "/?" for more details. keyboarddisco.vbs | Make your keyboard lights disco.
 Timer.sh | Set a timer.